William-Lomar/super-fabric-app/README.old.md

 # super-fabric-app
-Interface for demonstrations of using SuperFabric
+Interface for demonstrations of using SuperFabric library